-Microsoft Store app won’t open after windows 10 20H2 update, Microsoft Store not opening or closes immediately after opening?
+Microsoft Store app won’t open after the Windows 10 update, Microsoft Store not opening or closes immediately after opening?
 The main culprit behind this problem is the local caches that might be corrupted.
-If you are also experiencing similar problem with the Microsoft store Here some effective solutions you may apply.
+If you are also experiencing similar problem with the Microsoft store Here are some effective solutions you may apply.

 - 1 Why Microsoft store not responding?